 Since both hair loss and excess hair are connected with disorders in androgen levels, let’s have a look at some measures you can take to encourage healthy hair growth.

 - Manage Stress

-This effect can last for as long as 1 – 2 months after the stressful event.
+It’s known that stress can lead to high oestrogen by stealing progesterone; this effect can last for as long as 1-2 months after the stressful event.